onekey-sec/unblob/docs/development.md

 ### Command extractor

-This extractor simply runs a command line tool on the carved out file (`inpath`) to extract into the extraction directory (`outdir`).
+This extractor simply runs a command line tool on the carved-out file (`inpath`) to extract into the extraction directory (`outdir`).
 Below is the `Command` extractor instance of the ZIP handler: